Tobiasloch/rkchess-minimax-ai/README.md

 The project contains submodules.
 Therefore you have to use `--recurse-submodules`.

+The project uses the SFML library for the gui.
+You need to install it before you can compile the code.
+For a tutorial on this vist [sfml-dev.org](https://www.sfml-dev.org/tutorials/2.6/).
+On debian based systems you can simply run the following command:

+`sudo apt-get install libsfml-dev`

 Run `make` to compile the code.
 The binary is then in `./bin/rkchess`.
 To get information on how to use it run `./bin/rkchess --help`.
 The tests are in the binary `./bin/test`